johnpendergrass/textAdventure/claude-john-docs/specifications.md

 ↓
 Extracts "snickers" → finds item by typedName → validates in INVENTORY ↓
-Updates item.startLocation from "INVENTORY" to currentRoom ↓ updateGameStatus() refreshes score panel and calculates new total
+Updates item.location from "INVENTORY" to currentRoom ↓ updateGameStatus() refreshes score panel and calculates new total
 ```